 Osiris was born to creator gods Geb and Nut.
 He was the first king to govern and rule the people of Egypt, and for this reason he was called Lord of the Earth.
 Osiris reigned with Isis, who was his queen and companion.

 Historians deduce that Osiris existed as a pre-dynastic deity, as either the ruler of the Underworld, or a god of fertility and growth.
 These pre-existing stories and tales were amalgamated into one coherent text, called the myth of Osiris.
 Some historians hypothesize that the myth could also be a reflection of a regional conflict in Egypt.

 The myth of Osiris took on an entirely new form when the Greeks colonized Egypt.
-The Greeks adapted the myth into their own context, and merged the story with the tale of Serapis, the deity of the sun.
-Together, Osiris and Serapis became the chief God and patron of Alexandria.
+The Greeks adapted the myth into their own context and merged the story of Osiris with that of the bull god, Apis.
+As a result, a syncretic deity was born under the name of Serapis.
+During the reign of Ptolemy I, Serapis became the chief God and patron of Alexandria.